tarantool/cartridge-cli/README.rst

   * ``.luacov``
   * ``.editorconfig``

-You can create your own application template and use it with ``cartridge create``.
+You can create your own application template and use it with ``cartridge create`` with ``--from`` flag.

+If template directory is a git repository, the `.git/` files would be ignored on instantiating template.
+In the created application a new git repo is initialized.

+Template application shouldn't contain `.rocks` directory.
+To specify application dependencies use rockspec and `cartridge.pre-build` files.

 Filenames and content can contain `text templates <Templates_>`_.

 .. _Templates: https://golang.org/pkg/text/template/

+Available variables are:

 * ``Name`` — the application name;
 * ``StateboardName`` — the application stateboard name (``<app-name>-stateboard``);